charlotteasencio/payitforwardstyled/README.md

 # Pay It Forward

 Pay It Forward is an example of an app that organizations could utilize to post opportunities and volunteers to sign up for those opportunities.
+It provides differing role permissions for user and organization accounts to facilitate this process.

 ## Built With
 * React